juexinwang/NRI-MD/README.md

 ### Prepare Molecular Simulation Trajectories

 Place your molecular simulation trajectories in data/pdb folder.
-We have toy.pdb for the tutorial usage.
+We have ca_1.pdb for the tutorial usage.

 ```
-python generate_dataset.py
+python convert_dataset.py
 ```

 This step will seperate train/validation/test dataset, and generate .npy files in data folder.